EE

 Under the hood

-The app is built entirely with first-party Apple frameworks — no third-party dependencies at all.
+The app is built entirely with first-party Apple frameworks.
+No third-party dependencies.

-Hand tracking runs through VNDetectHumanHandPoseRequest from the Vision framework, configured to track up to 2 hands simultaneously.
-Each frame from the camera feed gets pushed through the request, and the app extracts 21 landmark points per hand.
-The finger-counting heuristic is surprisingly simple: for each finger, compare tip.y against pip.y in screen coordinates.
-If the tip is higher (lower Y value), the finger is extended.
-Four comparisons, four fingers, done.
+Hand tracking runs through VNDetectHumanHandPoseRequest from Vision, configured to track up to 2 hands at once.
+Each camera frame goes through the request, and the app extracts 21 landmark points per hand.
+The finger-counting heuristic is almost suspiciously simple: for each finger, compare tip.y against pip.y in screen coordinates.
+If the tip is higher, which means a lower Y value, the finger is extended.
+Four comparisons.
+Four fingers.
+Done.

 Audio is powered by AVAudioEngine with four independent channels.
-Each channel has its own AVAudioPlayerNode wired through an AVAudioUnitTimePitch node before hitting the main mixer.
-This gives per-channel control over playback, volume, and pitch without the channels interfering with each other.
-The pitch unit accepts values in cents (-200 to +200 for the +/- 2 semitone range), and the volume is a simple 0-to-1 float on the player node.
+Each channel has its own AVAudioPlayerNode, wired through an AVAudioUnitTimePitch node before it hits the main mixer.
+That gives each channel its own playback, volume, and pitch control without the channels stepping on each other.
+The pitch unit accepts values in cents, from -200 to +200 for the +/- 2 semitone range, and volume is a 0-to-1 float on the player node.

-The bar-quantized segment switching is one of the more interesting bits.
-When you change a loop region with the timeline gesture, the app calculates how long until the next bar boundary:
+The bar-quantized segment switching is the part I kept coming back to.
+When you change a loop region with the timeline gesture, the app calculates how long it has until the next bar boundary:

 single_bar = 4 beats × (60 / BPM)